Auspicus/humansofnosara/content/human/juana-arrieta-lopez.md

     "ratio": "66.66%"
   },
   "summary": "We met in Alajuela in a fabric store where we both worked, since then we have always worked together and made a living together.
 Before we got married Alexander was very sick and when we went to the doctor, I was advised against marrying him, but we got married anyway.
-I knew this illness would not defeat him.", "title": "Juana Arrieta López, the pipa people", "draft": true
+I knew this illness would not defeat him.", "title": "Juana Arrieta López, the pipa people"
 }
 <p>We met in Alajuela in a fabric store where we both worked, since then we have always worked together and made a living together.
 Before we got married Alexander was very sick and when we went to the doctor, I was advised against marrying him, but we got married anyway.
 I knew this illness would not defeat him.</p>
 <img src="https://res.cloudinary.com/humansofnosara/image/upload/fl_progressive/v1506389183/Juanita%20Arrieta/Juanita-Full.jpg" srcset="https://res.cloudinary.com/humansofnosara/image/upload/fl_progressive/v1506389183/Juanita%20Arrieta/Juanita-Full.jpg 1000w, https://res.cloudinary.com/humansofnosara/image/upload/c_scale,fl_progressive,w_720/v1506389183/Juanita%20Arrieta/Juanita-Full.jpg 720w" sizes="100vw">